barnesy/portfolio/lvlcam.md

         ]
 ---

->LVLCam was an internal project we did for fun.
+>Twas an internal project we did for the fun of it.
 From start to finish the app took 1 month.
-LVLCam was featured by Apple in several categories and was downloaded over 100K times.
+LVLCam was featured by Apple in several categories and was downloaded over 110K times.

 {% include images.html content=page.images%}